rodber/blog/_posts/2022/2022-12-01-chevereto-goes-free.md

 ### 😭 Different versioning

-Having a different versions required mapping to understand how Chevereto-Free releases correlate with paid editions and it enforced the fact of it being a different project.
+Having different versions required mapping to understand how Chevereto-Free releases correlate with paid editions and it enforced the fact of it being a different project.
 This mess affected everything including documentation, Dockerfile, guides, bug tracking, etc.

 Chevereto-Free had its own versioning which was super stupid.
 Everything needed to be made twice.